alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 ### 1.2 Project objectives and evolution

 We initially conceptualized this project to develop a physically informed neural network (PINN) able to predict protein tertiary structure changes upon environmental perturbation.
-The development of this ultimate goal imposed though preliminary studies necessary to understand the complex structure of proteins and the challenges intertwined with the translation, modification and generation of these elaborated biological structures.
+The development of this ultimate goal imposed preliminary studies necessary to understand the complex structure of proteins and the challenges intertwined with the translation, modification and generation of these elaborated biological structures.
 More specifically the preliminary studies involved:
 - **Parsing of crystallographic / X-ray experimental data (PDB files)**: to extract meaningful information for the subsequent phases of the project;
 - **Preprocessing and pre-calculation**: of all the properties potentially required to describe the 3D structure of the protein and could play a role in the interaction with the environment;